JuliaMolSim/Molly.jl/docs/src/docs.md

 velocities = [Velocity(mass, temperature) for i in 1:n_atoms]
 ```
 Now we can define our dictionary of general interactions, i.e. those between most or all atoms.
-Because we have defined the relevant parameters, we can use the built-in Lennard Jones type.
+Because we have defined the relevant parameters for the atoms, we can use the built-in Lennard Jones type.
 ```julia
 general_inters =  Dict("LJ" => LennardJones())
 ```